 3 Ways Finance Your Home Improvements

-by Guest on Aug 11, 2016
+by Guest Post on Aug 11, 2016

 Home improvements can cost anywhere from a few thousand dollars to tens of thousands of dollars.
 For that reason, you will most likely need to finance your home improvements.
 There are three ways that you can do that.

 You can borrow up to 80% of the value of your home in a cash-out refinance for a conventional first mortgage on your primary residence.
 If your current mortgage is less than 80% of the value of your home, you can borrow 80% on a new first mortgage, pay off the existing mortgage, and have the remaining cash available to pay for your home improvements.
 For example, let's say that your home is worth $200,000, and your current mortgage is 130,000.
 You can borrow up to $160,000 ($200,000 X 80%), pay off the current mortgage of $130,000, and you'll have $30,000 for the improvements on your home.